You can apply for help with the cost of your rent or mortgage as part of your claim for universal credit.

 Backdating a universal credit claim

-Backdating of universal credit is only allowed up to a maximum of one month.
+Your universal credit can be backdated for a maximum of one month.

-Backdating will only be possible in limited circumstances such as ill health, disability or a failure in the claims process that has left you short of money.
+You can also ask for your claim to be backdated if there was a failure in the claims process that left you short of money.

 Waiting times for first payments